React Native

 .

-That's it, the chatbox should be running on your app now.
-Here is the full code for this.
+That's it.
+The chatbox should now be running on your app.
+Here is the full code for this:

-If the code example above is not working even after reloading your app, you can reach out to us via support chat.
+If the code example isn't working even after reloading your app, you can reach out to us through support chat.

 If you get the following error:

-node_modules/@notifee/react-native/android/src/main/java/io/invertase/notifee/NotifeeApiModule.java:244: error: cannot find symbolnew String[] {Manifest.permission.POST_NOTIFICATIONS},^symbol: variable POST_NOTIFICATIONSlocation: class permission
+1node_modules/@notifee/react-native/android/src/main/java/io/invertase/notifee/NotifeeApiModule.java:244: error: cannot find symbol2 new String[] {Manifest.permission.POST_NOTIFICATIONS},3 ^4 symbol: variable POST_NOTIFICATIONS5 location: class permission

 The issue is that since version 6.0.0, Notifee requires that the minimum compileSdkVersion